 Partnership for Change is a Norwegian, not-for-profit organisation that was set up in 2012.
 PfC is politically independent and non-denominational.
-The organisation is registered in the Foundation Registry and is a member of Frivillighet Norge, the Association of NGOs in Norway, and international organisations such as the European Venture Philanthropy Association (EVPA) and the Asian Venture Philanthropy Network (AVPN).
+The organisation is registered in the Foundation Registry and is a member of Frivillighet Norge, the Association of NGOs in Norway, and international organisations such as the European Venture Philanthropy Association (EVPA).
 Partnership for Change works to ensure economic independence for women with a view to contributing to sustainable communities – economically, socially and environmentally.
-Our head office is in Oslo and we have projects in Myanmar and Ethiopia.
+Our head office is in Oslo and we have projects in Ethiopia.

 Partnership for Change was established in order to be a driving force for greater cooperation and new methods in aid and development work.
 We have developed our own way of working.
 Since starting up in 2012 we have learnt that our method leads to sustainable solutions for individuals and local communities.
-We currently have projects in Ethiopia and Myanmar.
+We currently have projects in Ethiopia.

 PfC’s head office in Oslo handles the foundation’s management and administration.
-In addition, we have country directors in Myanmar and Ethiopia.
+In addition, we have a country consultant in Ethiopia.
 We also liaise with local project-related resources as required in the areas where we operate.
 Feel free to contact us – our philosophy is to work together with partners.
 Although we are a small organisation we achieve great things together with our partners.

 PfC develops and applies new tools, methods and forms of cooperation to address societal problems.
 We seek cooperation across a variety of sectors in order to build solutions that are sustainable – financially, socially and environmentally.
 PfC always works through local partners and employs business methods to create enduring results.
 Together with partners at the local and national levels we identify needs and arrive at the best solutions.
 We believe in local responsibility and ownership.